 You have recently taken it upon yourself to void a decision by Health Canada, the public agency granted the task of supervising health practices in this country.
 The decision authorized a few physicians in Vancouver to prescribe heroin to a selected number of clients, patients who have failed other treatment attempts to keep their addictive habits manageable.
-The doctors did not seek such authorization because they wish to promote drug use, but because clinical practice and scientific evidence have shown that the provision of this opiate is beneficial in some cases.
+The doctors did not seek such authorization because they wish to promote drug use, but because clinical practice and scientific evidence of supervised injection have shown that the provision of this opiate is beneficial in some cases.

 Your reported comments were that there are already safe treatments for heroin addiction, such as methadone, and that there is insufficient proof that heroin is a safe treatment for drug addicts.
 I find your statements puzzling at best.
 There has been no sign that you or your government pay the least attention to scientific data in formulating drug policies.
 It would be helpful if you were to cite publicly which studies you have consulted, which ones support your position, or how the many that do not may be lacking in scientific acumen, method or objectivity.

 For many years I worked as a physician in Vancouver’s Downtown Eastside.
 I can personally attest that some people simply fail methadone treatment.
 It does very little for them.
 Their particular biochemistry does not respond to that synthetic opiate.
 They still need to keep using heroin.
 It’s just how it is.
 I trust you don’t like that.
 I don’t like it either.
 I wish it were otherwise, but what you or I may wish is not the issue.
 The issue is reality.